-The results show 3 fatalities on Torbay roads in 2012, which is an increase on the previous year.
+We are pleased to report that the results show no fatalities on Torbay roads in 2015, which is a decrease on the previous year.
 The average figures remain at a consistent overall level, since the 1998 to 2010 targets were introduced.